 - 1. Number and extent of rills: Some rills are inherent to the site.
 Rills will frequently start the ends of water flow patterns or below exposed bedrock where the water can accumulate to cause erosion.
 The number of rills will depend on the slope.
-The higher the slope the greater the number of rills that will be associated with it. - 2.
-Presence of water flow patterns: Water flow patterns are expected.
+The higher the slope the greater the number of rills that will be associated with it. - Presence of water flow patterns: Water flow patterns are expected.
 They frequently form around exposed bedrock where the water flows.
-Usually not enough water flows, they tend to be short and disconnected with debris dams.
+Usually not enough water flows, they tend to be disconnected and have debris dams.
 As slopes get steeper, flow paths are more frequent and evident, runoff is more rapid.
 Intense summer storms can cause water flow patterns to be more evident after storms. - 3.
 Number and height of erosional pedestals or terracettes: Short pedestals are expected at the base of the plants, there should not be exposed roots.
 When a large amount of well-developed biological crusts present, they can give the appearance of being pedestals.
 Terracettes and/or debris dams can form in the smaller water flow patterns. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect 15-20% bare ground.
-Surface and sub-surface rock are inherent to this site.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 15-30% in the reference state.
+Biological crust are present on this site.